-I’m thankful for the companionship of my husband, the sudden belly laughs he provokes, and his arms that wrap me up; a fortress.
-For the sweet sound of my daughters’ voices, singing loudly from the back seat as I angle the rear-view mirror to glimpse their faces.
+I’m thankful for the companionship of my husband, the sudden belly laughs he provokes, and his arms that wrap me up, a fortress.
+For the sweet sound of my children’s voices, singing loudly from the back seat as I angle the rear-view mirror to glimpse their faces.
 For their clingy bed-time hugs as I tuck them in.
 For the words, “I love you, Mama.”

 I’m thankful for the glorious sun as I turn my face up, eyes closed, to catch its rays.
-For our home – the place we go out from and come back to, for the sustenance we find in that shelter, our basic needs met and nourished.
-For a meal waiting at the end of a long day; for the contentment of belonging to each other.
+For our home–the place we go out from and come back to–for the sustenance we find in that shelter, our needs met and nourished.
+For a meal waiting at the end of a long day, for the contentment of belonging to each other.

 Grief lives in our house.
 Among the furniture, between the windows and the walls, it sits, thick and unmoving.
 Grief rides heavy on my chest.
 I can’t get a good, deep breath these days.
 It weighs down my husband’s shoulders and molds his features.
 Grief seeps into our nights of restless sleep and dreams of forgetting, of waking, and then remembering.